The Hermetic Order Of The Golden Dawn

 The newly-cipher documents provide the basic structure of the Hermetic Order of the Golden Dawn.
 They are written in English from right to left using a key first described in the fifteenth century by the German Benedictine abbot Johannes Trithemius (a personal instructor for two of the most notorious magicians: Agrippa and Paracelsus).

 After deciphering the document, Westcott wrote to an address that accompanied the manuscript.
-Soon he received a reply granting him permission to establish a Golden Dawn temple and conferring the highest honorary grades to the three founding members: Westcott, Mathers, and Woodman.
+Soon he received a reply granting him permission to establish a Golden Dawn temple and confer the highest honorary grades to the three founding members: Westcott, Mathers, and Woodman.

 Dr. Woodman, a physician and personal friend of Westcott, was involved in many occult groups and highly exclusive masonic bodies.
 He did not, however, have a chance to see The Hermetic Order of the Golden Dawn take flight.
 He died soon after its creation, and although Freemasonry considers the necessary number of masters for a temple to be three (a triangle), he was not replaced at any point.